Page Reviewed / Updated - Mar. 2019

 The state of Colorado provides financial assistance to help disabled adults and seniors avoid nursing home placement by aiding with the cost of adult foster care.
 This type of care, which may be referred to as Elderly Care Group Homes, is very similar to assisted living, but is provided in smaller homes in a less structured, family type environment.
 This program is targeted towards low income, elderly persons who are residents of Colorado.
 Services provided in the adult foster homes include 24-hour supervision, meals, personal care, and medication oversight.

-In order to be eligible for the Adult Foster Care program applicants must require 24-hour non-medical supervision.
-Candidates that require full-time, nursing home level care may have needs which exceed the capabilities of most adult foster care homes.
-Persons with mild to moderate dementia may be eligible, but families should recognize that their loved one’s progressive condition may soon require them to move.
+In order to be eligible for the Adult Foster Care program, applicants must require 24-hour non-medical supervision.
+Candidates that require full-time, nursing home level care may have needs that exceed the capabilities of most adult foster care homes.
+Persons with mild to moderate dementia may be eligible, but families should recognize that their loved one’s progressive condition might soon require them to move.

 This program also relies on the eligibility requirements of other state assistance programs.
 Individuals 60 and older must either be receiving the Colorado Old Age Pension (OAP) or those under the age of 60 must qualify for Supplementary Security Income (SSI).
 The program’s requirements are largely financial in nature.
-As of 2018, single applicants are permitted a monthly income of $750 for those on SSI and $788 for those on OAP, and the value of their countable resources cannot exceed $2,000.
+As of 2019, single applicants are permitted a monthly income of $771 for those on SSI and $809 for those on OAP.
+The value of one's countable resources cannot exceed $2,000.
 Married applicants may have assets up to $3,000.

 The Adult Foster Care Program pays for room and board as well as a variety of care and support services provided in foster care homes.
 These include: